-In the current Internet, however, because the packet transmission qualityies (e.g., transmission delays, jitters, packet losses) may vary dynamically, it is not easy to handle a real-time traffic.
+In the current Internet, however, because the packet transmission qualities (e.g., transmission delays, jitters, packet losses) may vary dynamically, it is not easy to handle a real-time traffic.
 In UDP based real-time applications, a smoothing buffer is typically used at a client host to compensate for variable delays.
 Received packets are first queued into the smoothing buffer.
 After several packets are queued, actual decoding is started.
 Then, the influences of the delay variations within the network can be minimized.
 (We refer to this delay as the playout delay.)
 Choosing the playout delay is important because it directly affects the communication quality of the application; if the playout delay is set to be too short, the client application treats packets to be lost even if those packets eventually arrive.
 On the contrary, the large playout delay may introduce an unacceptable delay that the client users cannot be tolerant.
 That is, a difficulty exists in determining the playout delay.
 The packet transmission delay between the server and client may be varied according to the network condition in the Internet, and hence, the adequate playout delay is heavily dependent on variations of packet transmission delays.
-The issue of playout control has been studied by some previous works [1, 2, 3, 4], and several algorithms controlling the playout buffer (which we will refer to as the playout buffer algorithm (PBA)) have been proposed.
-Most of those PBAs are however based on a calculation method of the time-out threshold in TCP [5].
-For example, Moon et al. [3] trace the packet delays and suggest the playout delay from the distribution of traced delays.
+The issue of playout control has been studied by some previous works (Ramjee, Kurose, Towsley & Schulzrinne 1994, Dempsey & Zhang 1996, Moon, Kurose & Towsley 1998, Mohamed, Cervantes-Pérez & Afifi 2001), and several algorithms controlling the playout buffer (which we will refer to as the playout buffer algorithm (PBA)) have been proposed.
+Most of those PBAs are however based on a calculation method of the time-out threshold in TCP (Postel 1981).
+For example, Moon et al. (Moon et al. 1998) trace the packet delays and suggest the playout delay from the distribution of traced delays.
 However, they only focus on adjustments of the playout delay, and do not consider to control the packet loss ratio.

-In our prior work [6], we analyzed the characteristics of the packet transmission delays.
+In our prior work (Fujimoto, Ata & Murata 2001b), we analyzed the characteristics of the packet transmission delays.
 We measured the one-way transmission delay as well as the round-trip delay, and provided the determination of the suitable distribution function through a statistical analytic approach.
 We next introduced the use of the distribution function to estimate the playout delay for real-time applications. we proposed a new playout buffer algorithm, which keeps the packet loss ratio according to users' willingness while minimizing the playout delay.

 However, neither the packet loss ratio nor playout delay is not a user-friendly metric for the perceived quality in streaming applications.
 There are many factors affecting the perceived quality in playing audio or speech of the streaming applications.
 Actually, in addition to the packet loss ratio, other network parameters such as type of codecs, access lines would affect the perceived quality.
 One important issue is how to map the network metrics into the users' perceived quality of the real-time traffic.
-Accordingly, we propose a new PBA to maximize the MOS index directly for given network parameters.
-Our approach is to utilize the data set shown in [7], which clarified the relationship between Mean Opinion Score (MOS) of played audio and network parameters (e.g., packet loss, packet transmission delay, and transmission rate).
+Accordingly, we propose a new PBA to maximize the MOS (Mean Opinion Score) index directly for given network parameters.
+Our approach is to utilize the data set shown in (Savolaine 2001), which clarified the relationship between MOS of played audio and network parameters (e.g., packet loss, packet transmission delay, and transmission rate).